On rooted $k$-connectivity problems in quasi-bipartite digraphs: Introduction

+An edge $e$ {\bf covers} a set $A$ if it enters $A$, namely, if its head is in $A$ and tail is not in $A$.
+For an edge set/graph $J$ let $d_J(A)$ denote the number of edges in $J$ that cover $A$.
+We say that {\bf $J$ covers $f$} or that $J$ is a {\bf cover of $f$} if $d_J(A) \geq f(A)$ for all $A \subs V$.
+We consider the following generic problem.

-Here $f$ may not be given explicitly, but for a polynomial time implementation of algorithms we need that certain queries related to $f$ can be answered in polynomial time.
+Here $f$ may not be given explicitly, and for a polynomial time implementation of algorithms we need that certain queries related to $f$ can be answered in polynomial time.
 For an edge set $I$, the {\bf residual function $f^I$ of $f$} is defined by $f^I(A)=\max\{f(A)-d_I(A),0\}$.
+It is known that if $f$ is positively $T$-intersecting supermodular then so is $f^I$, c.f. \cite{F-R}; to see this, note that $g(A)=f(A)-d_I(A)$ is positively $T$ -intersecting supermodular (since $g(A) > 0$ implies $f(A)>0$ and since $-d(A)$ is supermodular), and thus the positive part $\max\{g(A),0\}$ of $g$ is also positively $T$-intersecting supermodular.

-It is known that if $f$ is positively $T$-intersecting supermodular then so is $f^I$.
-Let $k_f=\max\{f(A):A \subs V\}$.
-An inclusion minimal member of a set-family $\FF$ is an {\bf $\FF$-core}, or simply a {\bf core}, if $\FF$ is clear from the context.
+Let $\max(f)=\max\{f(A):A \subs V\}$ denote the maximum $f$-value taken over all sets.
+An inclusion minimal member of a set-family $\FF$ is called an {\bf $\FF$-core}, or simply a {\bf core}, if $\FF$ is clear from the context.
 Let $\CC_\FF$ denote the family of $\FF$-cores.
 We will assume the following.